pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We might try to go to the movies tonight.

 ## take took taken (irr)
+* I took a walk outside to get some fresh air.
+* I took a break from work for a few couple of hours.
 * We took the car to  the post office to buy more stamps.
 * I'll take a look at it.
 * He tried to take advantage of a drunk woman at a party.